 Know Your Zone

-Storm surge is the abnormal rise of water associated with hurricanes and tropical storms.
-Storm surge is not a giant wall of water, but rather a methodical, rapid rise of water along the ocean and rivers.
+Storm surge refers to the abnormal rise of water associated with hurricanes and tropical storms.
+Storm surge is not a giant wall of water, but rather a methodical, rapid rise of water along coastlines and rivers.

-Martin County Emergency Management will issue storm surge evacuation orders, when necessary, through the media, by going door-to-door, or via phone/text using AlertMartin.
+Martin County Emergency Management will issue storm surge evacuation orders, when necessary, through the media, by going door-to-door, or via phone or text using AlertMartin.
 Evacuate when directed and move to a shelter outside of the evacuation zone.

 Find Your Zone